Centenary College of Louisiana ROI Analysis

 ROI Analysis

 The annual tuition at Centenary College of Louisiana is $40,000.
 One year after graduation, alumni earn a median salary of $32,432.
 Five years after graduation, the median salary increases to $42,821, and after ten years, the median salary is $50,330.
-The median debt for graduates is $27,000.
+The median debt for students is $27,000, and 67.5% of students receive financial aid.

 Generated from College Scorecard & IPEDS data